considera-core/LazyPolyRepoExpress/README.md

 ├── config/                        ← Configuration files
 └── install.bat / install.ps1     ← Installation scripts
 ```
+- You can add a docker directory under LazyPolyRepoExpress/ if you want your own docker shortcuts

 ## Configured Tenants
 This instance includes the following configured tenants:

 ### Your Organization